Building your own DeepRacer

 With both the car chassis and the RPi attached to the 3D printed parts we’re ready for the final assembly.

-DeepRacer build (left) and WL Toys chase build (right)
+DeepRacer build (left) and WL Toys car build (right)

 We can attach the computer chassis and wire everything up Attach the Raspberry Pi to the car chassis and connect the speed controller wire to 0 on the servo hat (black on the connector to black on the hat and white to yellow) and the steering controller wire to 1 on the servo hat (brown on the connector to black on the hat and yellow to yellow) as below